Kari Schloner (Tenure 2018-Present)

 Sally Dischinger (Tenure 2006-2008)

 Dischinger served as Interim Director after Schatzlein’s unexpected passing.
-With tough shoes to fill, Dischinger was an integral key to keeping Northrop on its feet through the transition to finding the next Director of Northrop.
+With tough shoes to fill, Dischinger was a integral to keeping Northrop on its feet through the transition to finding the next Director of Northrop.

 Dale Schatzlein (Tenure 1985 – 2006)